Skip to content Accessibility statement

 PhD topic title: Resilient Woodlands to Support Biodiversity Recovery

-PhD supervisors: Professor Jane Hill, Professor Colin Beale, Dr Mark Wilson, Dr Harriet Downey and Dr Michael Pocock
+PhD supervisors: Professor Colin Beale, Professor Jane Hill, Dr Mark Wilson, Dr Harriet Downey and Dr Michael Pocock

-I have joined the Leverhulme Centre for Anthropocene Biodiversity after completing a Master’s Degree at Durham University, where I completed an assessment of the flora of the Hajar Mountains in Oman alongside the Oman Botanic Gardens.
-During the assessment I characterised a number of localised plant communities, spatial patterns of biodiversity, and researched how plant distributions will shift in response to climate change.
-Through both projects I have developed interests in understanding spatial patterns of biodiversity in ecosystems and how climate change and other anthropogenic pressures may threaten biodiversity.
+I came to LCAB having finished a Master’s Degree at Durham University, where I completed an assessment of the flora of the Hajar Mountains in Oman alongside the Oman Botanic Gardens.
+Within the assessment I characterised localised plant communities, spatial patterns of biodiversity in relation to microclimate, and researched how Omani plants will respond to climate change.
 I am particularly passionate about using science to direct on the ground conservation action and species protection.

 Funder